shallomkanyori/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - **Task 8: You are so much sunchine in every square inch.** Write a function that prints a square of size `size`, using the character `#`, followed by a new line.
 - **Task 9: Fizz-Buzz.** Write a program that prints the numbers from `1` to `100`, followed by a new line.
 Print `Fizz` instead of multiples of three and `Buzz` instead of multiples of five.
 Print `FizzBuzz` for multiples of both three and five.
 - **Task 10: Triangles.** Write a function that prints a triangle of a specified size, using the character `#`, followed by a new line, only using `_putchar`.

+- **Task 11: The problem of distinguishing prime numbers from composite numbers and of resolving the latter into their prime factors is know to be one of the most important and useful in arithmetic.** Write a program that finds and prints the largest prime factor of the number `612852475143`, followed by a new line.